 Virtue Spire IR2 vs Dye LT-R Paintball Hopper Comparison

 What's going on ladies and gentlemen?
 It's Tony from Lone Wolf Paintball.
 Today, I have a very good battle for you.
-The Dye LT-R versus the brand new Spire IR2 Hopper.
+The Dye LT-R hopper versus the brand new Virtue Spire IR2 hopper.

 [Mark] Oh no, who's gonna win?